 If you do lead a sedentary lifestyle or are desk-bound then it is important that you use some simple products to help you keep warm when you aren’t moving around much.

 Firstly make sure that whatever you are wearing in the house or office is sufficient to keep your body warm.
-Layering clothes is a great way of doing this and will enable you to remove items if you get too hot.
+Layering clothes is a great way of doing this when your feet are cold and will enable you to remove items if you get too hot.

-Next, think about using a Large Heating Pad on your seat.
-Although these may appear to be marketed at people with pain problems they are also brilliant at helping to keep you warm when you are sitting still.
+Next, think about using a Large Heating Pad on your seat which can be an alternative to an electric blanket.
+Although these may appear to be marketed at people with pain problems they are also brilliant at helping to keep you warm when you are sitting still and are a step up from a hot water bottle.

 This particular heating pad is large enough to place on your chair and has six settings meaning that you can adjust the temperature to the perfect level for you.
-It also has a really soft finish making it feel incredibly comfortable.
+It also has a really soft finish making it feel incredibly comfortable whilst it is helping you keep warm.

-If that isn’t enough to warm up your feet then go one step further and purchase a heating pad for your feet.
-These come in all shapes and sizes so think about which will work better for you.
+If this isn’t enough to warm up your feet then go one step further and purchase a heating pad for your feet.
+Heating pads come in all shapes and sizes so think about which will work better for you.
 Some just have a heating pad that you can place your foot on top of whilst others allow you to put your feet inside the device.

-Electric Heated Foot Warmers are a great way to keep your feet warm and help if you have poor blood circulation.
+Electric Heated Foot Warmers are a form of heating pad and are a great way to keep your feet warm if you experience cold feet and help if you have poor blood circulation.

 How to Get Rid of Cold Hands and Feet

-If you have cold hands and feet and suffer from poor circulation you should also start to think about what you wear to help make a difference.
+If you have frequent cold feet and hands and suffer from poor circulation you should also start to think about what you wear to help make a difference.
 In particular, it makes sense to wear clothing that will keep your feet and legs warm and toasty.
 Obviously, if you are in an occupation where you are spending significant periods outdoors you need to also consider wearing more thermal products to keep your body temperature up.

 Thermal clothing doesn’t just keep your legs and feet warm but also helps you to avoid perspiration from the additional layers which could make you uncomfortable.
 Even though thermal clothing is mostly thought of as something that you would wear outdoors there is no reason why you can’t use it to help keep you warm at home.

 Think about wearing something like this thermal underwear set to keep you cozy.
 This particular set comes with a top and long johns which can be worn as a pajama set or as a base layer underneath your clothing.
-As they are snug fitting they shouldn’t show underneath your clothing yet the linked micro fleece will keep your legs and feet warm and comfortable.
+As they are snug fitting they shouldn’t show underneath your clothing and they will keep your legs and feet warm and comfortable.

 Feet and Body Temperature